A realistic approach to generate masked faces applied on two novel masked face recognition data sets: Related work

-With algorithms relying heavily on large scale data sets for training and with the lack of publicly available data sets with real masked faces, researchers have tried to find alternative ways for solving this issue.
+With algorithms relying heavily on large-scale data sets for training and with the lack of publicly available data sets with real masked faces, researchers have tried to find alternative ways for solving this issue.
 A simple alternative is to synthetically generate masks and overlay them on faces.
-This approach holds the promise of producing large scale synthetic masked face data sets based on automatic algorithms.
-Wang et al.~\cite{wang2020arxiv} proposed a simple algorithm based on the Dlib-ml library~\cite{dlib-ml} for overlaying synthetic masks on faces.
+This approach holds the promise of producing large-scale synthesized masked face data sets based on automatic algorithms.
+Wang et al.~\cite{wang2020arxiv} proposed a simple algorithm based on the Dlib-ml library~\cite{dlib-ml} for overlaying synthesized masks on faces.
 They generated the Simulated Masked Face Recognition Dataset (SMFRD) containing $500,000$ faces of $10,000$ subjects, by applying their algorithm on the LFW~\cite{Huang07Tech} and CASIA-WebFace~\cite{yi2014learning} data sets.
 Anwar et al.~\cite{anwar2020arxiv} proposed the open-source tool entitled MaskTheFace to mask faces in images.
 MaskTheFace relies on the face landmark detector from the same library, Dlib-ml, in order to estimate the face tilt and identify six key facial features needed for applying the mask.
-The face tilt is used to select a template mask with a pre-defined orientation, from a database of $100$ different masks.
+The face tilt is used to select a template mask with a pre-defined orientation, from a database of $7$ mask types, $3$ orientations and $27$ textures.
 The six key features of the face are needed at aligning the selected mask such that it fits on the face.
 The work of Huang et al.~\cite{huang2021icassp} introduced Webface-OCC, a simulated occluded face recognition data set with $804,704$ face images of $10,575$ subjects.
-This data set is build on the CASIA-WebFace data set, combining faces with simulated occlusions with their original unmasked counterparts.
+This data set is built on the CASIA-WebFace data set, combining faces with simulated occlusions with their original unmasked counterparts.
 The occluded faces are obtained by covering the original faces with a range of occluding objects (e.g., glasses, masks) that vary in texture and color.
 Ding et al.~\cite{ding2020icm} applied a similar data augmentation method for training data, automatically generating synthetic masked face images on LFW.
 They used the Delaunay triangulation algorithm to overlay different masks on the faces based on the automatically detected facial landmarks.

 In Section~\ref{sec:comparison}, we compare our approach with competing methods~\cite{wang2020arxiv,anwar2020arxiv,huang2021icassp} in terms of how realistic the synthetically generated face masks are, showing that our approach generates significantly more realistic images of masked faces.
 This is the main differentiating factor from our competitors.